Aleksandir/Sheetmusic-PDF-Renamer/README.md

 The project has the following files:

 - `main.py`: This is the main file of the application.
 It is responsible for initiating the application and calling the necessary functions from other files.
-- `musicbrainzapi.py`: This file contains the functions that interact with the MusicBrainz API.
-It exports a function that takes a song name as input and returns the correct song name and artist name by querying the MusicBrainz API.
+- `lastfm.py`: This file contains the functions that interact with the Last.fm API.
+It exports a function that takes a song name as input and returns the correct song name and artist name by querying the Last.fm API.
 - `requirements.txt`: This file lists the dependencies of the Python project. 📦

 ## Contributing 🤝